Academic English Courses: Specialized English

 Designed for legal professionals and law students, this course offers practical and communicative language learning using both authentic and textbook-based listening and reading materials.
 Students will be tested in legal jargon and do a weekly presentation on a real-world case scenarios. (available June 2016)

-One-to-one, specialized instruction with a skills-matched instructor providing students with fundamental skills prior to engaging in group classes or as an extra support program based on individual needs.
+One-to-one, academic english courses with a skills-matched instructor providing students with fundamental skills prior to engaging in group classes or as an extra support program based on individual needs.